wgottwalt/gnu_modula2_playground/README.md

    into your Modula-2 binaries.
 Which is done via the -static-libgm2 parameter in the makefiles.
 Without that your binaries will require the Modula-2 libs provided only by the gcc-gm2 package in most of the distributions.
-   Statically linking the runtime reduces the lib requirements down to the clib and the libs you add on your own.
+   Statically linking the runtime reduces the lib requirements down to the clib, cxxlib, gcclib and the libs you add on your own.
 3. In GCC 13 the gm2 frontend behaves a bit odd which makes using globing mechanisms in makefiles quite annoying.